take0a/dbt-fusion/README.md

 You can install dbt-fusion onto your local machine, a docker container, or a machine in the cloud.
 It is designed for flexible installation, with no dependencies on other libraries.
 The only libraries that dbt Fusion will load are it's corresponding database drivers.

-dbt Fusion is being released to this repository incrementally, so, until this note is removed this repository contains only a subset of the crates that make the core of the engine work.
+The dbt Fusion engine is being released to this repository incrementally, so, until this note is removed this repository contains only a subset of the crates that make the core of the engine work.
 These crates are published incrementally starting on May 28.

-## Getting Started with dbt Fusion
+## Getting Started with the dbt Fusion engine

 > [!TIP]
 > You don't have to build this project from source to use the new dbt!
 We recommend using the precompiled binary with additional capabilities: